keepinfov/yaulta/README.md

 udp | 192.168.1.3 | 34.101.169.119  | 2025/05/31 02:21:55 +07:00 | 53       | 120   | udp         | 80
 ```

+## Advanced Usage

+See the ADVANCED_USAGE.md file for details

 ## 📝 License

 See the LICENSE file for details.